Dadplayercoder/Dadplayercoder/README.md

 **Economist/Data Scientist/Agricultural Economist**

 Currently teaching myself how to use new machine learning techniques to process economic data and incooperate the new models into my research as a masters student.

-Specifically interested in
+    Interested in
     -> The use of geospatial data in combination with machine learning.
     -> NLP in combination with models like lSTM to forecast economic indicators.
     -> The use of big data in agriculture

-Open to collobrative work and job offers
+Open to collobrative work, job offers

     Name: Ege